|

 generally present) inability to adequately measure and evaluate

 areas of brain function objectively.
+There are

 some physicians who will argue that the body is still "fixable"